gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack pressed his thumb on the corner of the money card.
 His eyes widened at the blinking figures it displayed.
 He looked up at Wales.
-"You must wanna get out of here pretty badly," he said shrewdly.
+"You must wanna get outta here pretty badly," he mused, not even trying to keep his greed off his face.

 Wales shrugged.
-"It's no use to me if I can't spend it."
+"It's no use to me if I can't spend it," he said crisply.
+"Now, do you want it or not?"

-Uncle Jack hesitated a moment, then pocketed the money card and grunted something unintelligible.
+Uncle Jack pocketed the money card and grunted something unintelligible.
 "Thank you," Wales said.
 "I'll be quick."
 He turned to go,